-Substance Use
+Substance Abuse

 - All local, state, and federal laws apply.
-It is illegal for minors to purchase or consume alcohol in the U.S. - If you are caught using alcohol or illegal substances by the police, your host family, or other authorities you will be sent home.
-This not only includes the use of illegal drugs, but also the abuse of prescription drugs and tobacco.
+It is illegal for persons under the age of 21 to purchase or consume alcohol in the U.S. - If you are caught using alcohol or illegal substances by the police, your host family, or other authorities, you will be sent home.
+This not only includes the use of illegal drugs, but also the abuse of prescription drugs and tobacco or nicotine products.